analysiscenter/batchflow/doc/batch.md

         # process your data
         return self
 ```
-Take into account that an `action` method should return an instance of some `Batch`-class: the very same or some other class.
+Take into account that an `action` method should return an instance of some `Batch`-class: the very same one or some other class.
 If an `action` changes the instance's data directly it may simply return `self`.

 ## Running methods in parallel